danielaparker/jsoncons/doc/ref/csv/encode_csv.md

 ### jsoncons::csv::encode_csv

-Writes a json value to a CSV output stream.
+Serializes a json value as CSV to a string or an output stream.

 #### Header
 ```c++